-Many different members of the workforce may wish to be involved in the delivery of the COVID-19 vaccination programme.
+Many existing and former members of the NHS workforce can be involved in the delivery of the COVID-19 vaccination programme:

 General practice and PCN staff

 Members of staff already qualified to provide vaccinations are likely to be the main part of the workforce administering the COVID-19 vaccine in general practice.

 Most of the programme should be delivered by staff other than GPs, who will be most useful in overseeing the vaccination workforce, providing clinical supervision and routine care to other patients as needed.

 As the administration of the vaccine will be under an enhanced service in England, it will be optional for practices to sign up.

 Staff will be covered by the CNSGP (Clinical Negligence Scheme for General Practice) as it is NHS commissioned work.